skrey/yellow-extensions/source/help/en/api-for-developers.md

 ## Folder structure

-The following folders are available:
+The following folders are available in the standard installation:

 ```
 ├── content               = content files
 │   ├── 1-home            = home page
+│   ├── 9-about           = information page
 │   └── shared            = shared files
 ├── media                 = media files
-│   ├── downloads         = files to download
+│   ├── downloads         = files for download
 │   ├── images            = image files for content
 │   └── thumbnails        = image thumbnails for content
 └── system                = system files
-    ├── extensions        = extension files and settings
+    ├── extensions        = installed extensions and configuration files
     ├── layouts           = configurable layout files
     ├── themes            = configurable theme files
     └── trash             = deleted files
 ```

 The `content` folder contains the content files of the website.
 You can edit the website here.
 The `media` folder contains the media files of the website.
 You can store images and other files here.
 The `system` folder contains the system files of the website.
-You can customise the website and create your own extensions here.
+You can adjust the website and develop extensions here.

 ## Objects